molindo/molindo-node-logger/README.md

 ### Express integration

 If you're running an express server, you can register the logger middleware to log HTTP requests.
+GraphQL requests get automatically detected and attached as `meta.graphql`, with properties `operationName` and the respective `variables`.

 ```js
 import express from 'express';